-Why is energy storage onboard sustainable technology and why should a shipowner use valuable space installing an Energy Storage System (ESS)?
+Why is energy storage onboard a sustainable technology and why should a shipowner use valuable space installing an Energy Storage System (ESS)?

 The answer to the question is simple: An ESS will cut fuel costs, emissions and the need for maintenance.